zhanglp520/docgeni/docs/en-us/guides/basic/lib-nav.md

 ![Lib Component](assets/images/lib-component.png)

 # Library navigation
-The library is usually the component library of `Angular`. `Docgeni` will strictly distinguish the document of the component from the common page document, and the presentation form will be very different.
+The library is usually the component library of `Angular`. `docgenifix` will strictly distinguish the document of the component from the common page document, and the presentation form will be very different.
 For library documents, the channel must be manually configured through `navs`:

 ```ts